Yoshitarō Nomura

 Yoshitarō Nomura (野村 芳太郎, Nomura Yoshitarō) was a prolific Japanese film director, film producer, and screenwriter.
-His first accredited film, Pigeon (鳩, Hato), was released in 1953; his last, Kikenna Onna-tachi (危険な女たち), in 1985.
+His first accredited film, Pigeon (鳩, Hato), was released in 1952; his last, Kikenna Onna-tachi (危険な女たち), in 1985.
 He received several awards during his career, including the Japanese Academy Award for "Best Director" for his 1978 film The Demon.

 Biography

 Nomura was the son of Hotei Nomura, a contract film director at the Shochiku film studio.
 He entered Keio University to study art in 1936, graduated in 1941, and then joined the Shochiku studios as well.
 He was first hired as an assistant director but before being assigned any projects he was drafted into the army before being discharged in July 1946.
 In the fall of the same year, he returned to Shochiku and spent his entire film career working there.

-During his years as an assistant director, he worked under the helm of film directors as Keisuke Sasaki, Yuzo Kawashima, and Akira Kurosawa, whom he worked with in 1951 on the filming of The Idiot, based on the novel by Fyodor Dostoyevsky.
+During his years as an assistant director, he worked under the helm of film directors such as Keisuke Sasaki, Yuzo Kawashima, and Akira Kurosawa, whom he worked with in 1951 on the filming of The Idiot, based on the novel by Fyodor Dostoyevsky.
 In 1952, Nomura was promoted to director and made his directorial debut in 1953 with the film Pigeon (鳩, Hato), which was such a success that the studio gave him five more films to direct the following year.

 He is considered one of the pioneers of Japanese film noir and frequently collaborated with mystery writer Seichō Matsumoto, adapting eight of his works into films.
 Nomura directed 89 films in total.
 He worked in several different genres, including musicals and jidaigeki (period dramas), but was considered most proficient within the thriller genre.
 Nomura's films frequently contain veiled criticism of Japanese society.
 His 1974 thriller Castle of Sand, for which he won a diploma at the 9th Moscow International Film Festival in 1975, is considered by many critics as his best work.
 Nomura retired from directing in 1985, after which he worked as a TV producer and as consultant to other Japanese directors.
 In 1995, he was decorated by the Japanese Government with the Order of the Rising Sun, the second highest order of Japan.

 He died of pneumonia on 8 April 2005 in Shinjuku, Tokyo.